New year resolutions to protect your wealth

 Wills also need to be checked and updated.
 If the couple signed their Wills 10 years ago leaving everything to their children, do they still want the eldest who has money problems to be executor?
 Would their three children – now adults – be better off receiving their inheritance through an optional testamentary trust rather than receiving it outright?

 “Such a trust can reduce tax, protect a spendthrift beneficiary from themselves, care for children when they are young or still dependents, protect someone who has a disability, protect against creditors and greedy partners or avoid the loss of a government pension or other benefit.
+(For more information please see Testamentary trust or discretionary trust – which is best for you?)

 “If you need help with all this it would be wise to contact someone with legal expertise in wealth protection.”